kingebere/Aelle/README.md

 ## Things to do once I fix my laptop

-- Create custom hooks for all the identical functions littering around
+- Create custom hooks for all the identical functions littering around(I sorted that out .
+I think so)
 - SASS
 - Use better BEM principles
   -Add a back button using useLocation and attach it to the pages (using Absolute positioning,top: 0 , right:20px ) .
 Use an icon in a circle background(border-radius:50%,height:24px;width:24px)